 By conducting diversity and inclusion training, and other measures, for organization heads, we will promote female participation and change awareness throughout the organization as we offer female managers career development support via a mentor system and other initiatives.
-Moreover, the working group we set up to promote female participation provides proposals and exchanges, cross-meetings that allow young females in general positions to interact, and seminars by women in active roles, and is raising female employees' motivation and supporting their career development.
+Moreover, the D&I working group we set up provides proposals and exchanges, cross-meetings that allow young females in general positions to interact, and seminars by women in active roles, and is raising female employees' motivation and supporting their career development.

-Diversity and inclusion training for organization heads (Mitsui Fudosan, with opening speech by the President)
+Diversity and inclusion training for organization heads (Mitsui Fudosan, with opening speeches by management)